 Security Applications and Protocols

 User Support and Maintenance

-Finally, customers must look at the support processes that companies offer for Talent Management software sets.
-This includes phone and e-mail support, hours of support available, and whether there is a community support network for a product.
-Companies can look at service level agreements to figure out things like maintenance contracts, uptime and downtime, and the availability of services.
+Finally, customers must look at the support processes that companies offer for talent management software sets.
+This includes customer service and community support networks.
+The ability to report issues and see quick solutions ensures a user-friendly experience.
+Service level agreements provide information on maintenance and the availability of services.